karesansui/karesansui/INSTALL.md

     # yum install python-flup python-sqlite2
     # yum install collectd collectd-ping collectd-rrdtool collectd-virt

-#####Building packages that are not provided by the offifial or the third party repositories on your machine.
+#####Building packages that are not provided by the offifial or third party repositories.

 ######Step 1.
 Setting up RPM build environment.